-Whether or not they have a disability, all individuals need to acquire FUNdamental movement and sport skills (otherwise known as physical literacy) through fun and games.
+Whether or not they have diverse abilities, all individuals need to acquire FUNdamental movement and sport skills (otherwise known as physical literacy) through fun and games.
 Ideally, these FUNdamental skills are acquired prior to puberty since the growth spurt has an impact on skill acquisition.
-However, due to a variety of factors or circumstances, some persons with disabilities may not acquire the FUNdamentals and physical literacy prior to puberty.
-Everyone involved in providing sport and physical activity for athletes with disabilities needs to remain aware of this fact as they consider the design of sport programs and training regimens.
+However, due to a variety of factors or circumstances, some persons with diverse abilities may not acquire the FUNdamentals and physical literacy prior to puberty.
+Everyone involved in providing sport and physical activity for athletes with diverse abilities needs to remain aware of this fact as they consider the design of sport programs and training regimens.

-Children with a disability may have difficulty acquiring FUNdamental movement and sport skills for a variety of reasons:
+Children with diverse abilities may have difficulty acquiring FUNdamental movement and sport skills for a variety of reasons:

-- Parents have not been provided with information to encourage them to enroll their children in sport and activity programs that are fun and safe. - Adapted physical education is not well developed in all school systems. - Some coaches and programs do not welcome children with a disability to their activities because they lack knowledge about how to include them. - It takes creativity to include a person with a disability into a group activity where FUNdamental skills are practiced and physical literacy is developed. - Disability-specific knowledge or training is not available to the activity coach or instructor.
+- Parents have not been provided with information to encourage them to enroll their children in sport and activity programs that are fun and safe. - Adapted physical education is not well developed in all school systems. - Some coaches and programs do not welcome children with diverse abilities to their activities because they lack knowledge about how to include them. - It takes creativity to include a person with diverse abilities into a group activity where FUNdamental skills are practiced and physical literacy is developed. - Impairment-specific knowledge or training is not available to the activity coach or instructor.

-The physical literacy skills needed by children with a disability vary according to the nature and extent of their disability and should include all of the FUNdamental skills learned by able-bodied children (adapted as required).
-Children with a disability may also require training and practice in the effective use of assistive devices or working with training and competition partners, such as a sighted guide runner, depending on the nature of their disability.
+The physical literacy skills needed by children with diverse abilities vary according to the nature and extent of their impairment and should include all of the FUNdamental skills learned by able-bodied children (adapted as required).
+Children with diverse abilities may also require training and practice in the effective use of assistive devices or working with training and competition partners, such as a sighted guide runner, depending on the nature of their impairment.

-Individuals who acquire a disability may have to learn new physical literacy skills such as wheeling their wheelchair, using a prosthetic limb, or accommodating a restricted range of movement.
+Individuals who acquire diverse abilities may have to learn new physical literacy skills such as wheeling their wheelchair, using a prosthetic limb, or accommodating a restricted range of movement.
 Even though these individuals may be adults, it is critical that they learn the fundamentals of the new movement and sport skills that they will need to participate in a wide range of sports and recreational activities.